This makes a honking huge batch of chowder, you’ll be glad you made this much after you taste it!

 In the meantime, drain the clams and cook your potatoes in the clam juice (4 decent sized red potatoes, diced to about 1/2 inch).
 I have a strong aversion to uncooked potatoes, so I boiled until they were about 3/4 of the way cooked through, then took off the heat.

 Saute your leak in the butter until translucent.
 This is one decent-sized leek, quartered and sliced.
-I find that leaks compliment soup so well.
+I find that leeks compliment soup so well.

 Add 1/3 cup flour, and cook for several minutes to remove the overly flour-y taste.